syrianarchive/syrianarchive-investigations/investigations/daralHikmahospital.md

 Dar Al-Hikma was one of the last remaining hospitals in the area, after two hospitals were firebombed in Kafr Nabl in one month alone.
 This includes the Orient hospital, which has [sustained multiple attacks](https://syrianarchive.org/en/investigations/kafrnabel.html) since 2017.
 The attacks were so intense that the Idlib health directorate released a statement on the 6th of May, pushing operations to an emergency status.

 ![](/assets/investigations/daralhikma/image11.jpg)

+# Repeated Attacks targeting Dar Al Hikma Hospital

+Dr Ahmad Al Aqraa (Manager and owner of Dar Al Hikma Hospital) mentioned in an interview conducted with the Syrian Archive team that the hospital was attacked multiple times previously mainly in 2012 during and after clashes between the Syrian army and rebels to get control of the city.
+Kafar Nabl [got out of the Syrian government control](https://www.youtube.com/watch?v=6bxBkDEdK1w) in August 2012.
+Dr Ahmad mentioned that Dar Al Hikma hospital was one of the main hospitals serving people living in Kafar Nabl and the city around it.
+At that time, Dar Al Hikma medical staff were treating 50 - 60 injured civilians daily.

 # Conclusion